-- A. Swimming pools, including slides and decorative features, Jacuzzis, spas, mechanical equipment, ground-mounted air conditioners, swimming pool pumps, and related equipment shall not be located in the front or street-side yards, and shall be set back a minimum of five feet from interior side and rear property lines. - B. All equipment shall comply with the Noise Ordinance.
+- A. Swimming pools, including slides and decorative features, Jacuzzis, spas, mechanical equipment, ground-mounted air conditioners, swimming pool pumps, and related equipment shall not be located in the front or street-side yards, and shall be set back a minimum of five feet from interior side and rear property lines. - B. All equipment shall comply with the Noise Ordinance.all applicable noise standards.
 If needed, equipment shall be baffled and/or enclosed to reduce noise to acceptable levels.